SteelColossus/fyp-tool/README.md

 3. Install [Tensorflow 1.10](https://www.tensorflow.org/install/pip).
 (You can optionally set up a virtual environment for this.)
 4. Install [scikit-learn](https://scikit-learn.org/stable/install.html).
 5. Install the other required libraries, [matplotlib](https://matplotlib.org/users/installing.html#installing-an-official-release), [tabulate](https://pypi.org/project/tabulate/) and [psutil](https://pypi.org/project/psutil/).

+Alternatively, for steps 3-5, run the command `pip install -r requirements.txt` to install all dependencies.

 6. Optionally, clone the [DeepPerf](https://github.com/DeepPerf/DeepPerf) repository, create a `/extensions` folder in the tool's directory and copy the DeepPerf repository into it.
 This will allow using the DeepPerf tool as a model to train with.

 ## How to run